mybui/mybui.github.io/index.md

 <img src="images/flights.jpg"/>
 ---

-[To be continued with other DS and ML projects]
+[To be continued with upcoming DS and ML projects]